martiby/multiplus2/readme.md

 # Direct control of a Victron Multiplus II

 The script allows the direct control of the charging and feeding power in the grid parallel operation.
-The Multiplus 2 is connected to a MK3 Inteface and controlled with ESS Mode 3. **No GX device or Venus device is needed.** The python script has no dependencies.
+The Multiplus 2 is connected to a MK3 or MK2.2b Interface and controlled with ESS Mode 3. **No GX device or Venus device is needed.** The python script has no dependencies.

     update()   # get the Multiplus-II status